8 Ways to Keep Bears AWAY From Bird Feeders! (2022)

 Having problems with bears is not common for most people that feed birds, but for those that do, it’s incredibly challenging to keep them away!
 It’s also potentially dangerous having these large mammals around.

-Even if you don’t care about bears in your backyard, you still need to be responsible and take action to prevent them from eating your bird food.
 It’s extremely bad if bears get accustomed to humans, which can easily happen if they find easy meals hanging from feeders.
 That bear might end up hurting someone while on their property, or the bear will be killed because it keeps coming into close contact with people.

 I hope you found some tips you can implement soon!